Gloo Gateway Port Reference

 Updated traffic flow

-The Envoy sidecar on the Gloo Edge, Extauth, and Rate-limit pods will be intercepting the inbound traffic for each pod and performing the TLS decryption before passing the traffic to the main container.
+The Envoy sidecar on the Gloo Gateway, Extauth, and Rate-limit pods will be intercepting the inbound traffic for each pod and performing the TLS decryption before passing the traffic to the main container.
 This does not alter the ports being used by the pods and services, but it does create additional ports that are used internally within the pod for communication.
-For instance, the Gloo Edge pod continues to listen on 9977 as the xDS server.
-Internally, the Gloo Edge container is listening on 127.0.0.1:9999 for xDS requests.
+For instance, the Gloo Gateway pod continues to listen on 9977 as the xDS server.
+Internally, the Gloo Gateway container is listening on 127.0.0.1:9999 for xDS requests.
 The Envoy sidecar in the pod accepts requests on 9977, decrypts the request, and sends it to port 9999 on the localhost for processing.

 Summary and next steps